james-sciortino/dna-get-interface-report/readme.txt

 - Step 1.
 Call the DNA Center API **Authentication API** with your DNA Center IP address, username, and password to generate an auth-x token for subsequent API calls.(*note: DNA parameters must be updated in config.py*)
 - Step 2.
 Call the DNA Center API **Get Device list** to identify all Device UUIDs based on a comma-seperated list of hostnames (*note: device list parameter must be updated in config.py*).
 - Step 3.
 Generate CSV Template
 - Step 4a.
-Iterate through all Device IDs and identify all *available* interfaces, all *down* interfaces, and all *up* interfaces ( excluding Bluetooth, Management, and App interfaces, etc.)
+Call the DNA Center API **Get Device Interface count** to iterate through all Device IDs and identify all *available* interfaces, all *down* interfaces, and all *up* interfaces ( excluding Bluetooth, Management, and App interfaces, etc.)
 - Step 4b.
 Leverage regex to generate specific interface reports for access ports and module ports, depending on the switch series.
 - Step 5.
 Output a PrettyTable report of the analysis on your terminal.
 - Step 6.
 Generate a .CSV file report with with additional switch info, which can be shared with management.